-The building manager shall implement systems that allow occupiers and on-site catering services to segregate paper (at least two grades), cardboard, food and drink packaging (glass, plastic and tetrapak) and food/catering waste into separate streams for recycling.
+The building manager shall implement systems that allow occupiers and on-site catering services to segregate paper (at least two grades), cardboard, food and drink packaging (glass, plastic and other materials for which local separate collection systems exist) and food/catering waste into separate streams for recycling.
 Batteries, ink and toner cartridges, IT equipment and furniture shall also be collected and arranged for re-use or recycling where possible.